Longfei-CLF/coursework-1-Longfei-CLF/comp0035_coursework2.md

 ================================== 1 failed, 1 passed in 2.01s ==================================
 ```
 It is evident that the test for full name function is passed but the test for age calculation function failed because of incorrect input data.
 I use string instead of date for the data type of the date of birth which is a parameter in the function.
 It tests the scenario when the user enter letters instead of numbers.
 The function should validate the data type first and return data type error.

 ### Continuous integration (optional)
 Attempt to use GitHub Actions to establish a continuous integration pipeline.
+The ability to automatically check the code and lint after each commits was very convenient and time saving.
+I am also notified of the results of the tests by email.
+I can also see the results of each test and the corresponding problems on the web page so that I can make changes in time.

 [.yml file](https://github.com/ucl-comp0035/coursework-1-Longfei-CLF/blob/8c8af1a7b74010c10f6a9fd98e7a30da0c4ea898/.github/workflows/volcano-app.yml)